aliyeberento/Creatively_Focused/README.md

 * Better indication for congested calendar
 * Yearly calendar view in accordance to local school calendar

+## Current Bugs

+* If the user is logged in as an admin or teacher and adds a new student, school, etc. the new item may not show up.
+In this case, refresh the page and it should show up.

 ## Acknowledgement

 Thank you Prime Digital Academy, our instructors Dane, Kris, and Casie, our cohort Vigenere, and our clients Elizabeth, Beck, and Matt of Creatively Focused.